net-zero-dri/net-zero-dri.github.io/get-involved.md

 **Subscribe to our email list**

 Project updates, news and event details will be sent via an email list - [sign up here](/subscribe).
+You can [see all past emails here](https://us13.campaign-archive.com/home/?u=1cfa57a9f54737c238fcdcbb2&id=35f8280918).

 Alternatively, you can email [support@ceda.ac.uk](mailto:support@ceda.ac.uk) to subscribe.

 **Attend events**